Could Coffee Be Bad For Your Adrenal Health?

-While some argue that the term “adrenal fatigue” is not yet a diagnosable condition, the persistence of chronic cortisol levels found in patients shows that this issue does exist and is a serious problem well-recognized by those who practice holistic medicine.
+While some argue that the term “adrenal fatigue” is not yet a diagnosable condition, the persistence of chronic cortisol levels found in patients shows that this issue does exist and is a serious problem well-recognized by those who practice holistic, functional, or integrative medicine medicine.
 When the adrenal glands are constantly plagued by perceived stressors in our environment, they cause raging, unrelenting levels of cortisol in our bodies that create a domino effect of symptoms and issues.
 Our bodies perceive a constant state of danger, throwing us into full-fledged fight-or-flight mode, which shuts down our nonessential systems—namely the digestive and reproductive systems—in favor of basic survival.
 Chronic levels of stress cause our body to go into a survival state, where we maintain our guard at all times, even when the stress may be just a commercial reminding us we haven’t planned for retirement.
 When cortisol levels remain high, emotional reasoning makes us panic about even the smallest things in life.

 Confused yet?
 The reasoning behind these assertions lies in the simple fact that we are individuals with different makeups.
 What affects one person in a certain way doesn’t necessarily mean an identical reaction in another.
 And coffee affects people differently.
 I’m sure that you’ve noticed how a single cup of coffee may make one person amped with energy to the point of jitters while another person may drink cup after cup and still be able to fall asleep at any moment.

 A LOT of different factors determine how you'll respond to caffeine.